dznicolas/dznicolas/README.md

 # 💻 About Me:
 Hello!
-My name is Nicolas!👋<br><br>I am a Full Stack developer with over 2 years of experience in the world of technology.
-Currently, I am completing my degree in Analysis and Systems Development.<br><br>I am actively working in web development, which allows me to keep growing and evolving continuously.
-I am always on the lookout for opportunities to learn and expand my skills and knowledge in programming. 🚀
+I'm Nicolas. 👋<br><br> I'm a Full Stack Developer with 2+ years of experience in web projects.
+I work with .NET C# (MVC), SQL Server, JavaScript, and other technologies, as well as API integrations and AWS infrastructure.<br><br> I have experience in developing and evolving platforms, always focusing on performance, usability, and efficient integrations.
+I hold a degree in Systems Analysis and Development and I'm constantly learning new technologies to improve the quality of the projects I work on. 🚀

 ## 🌐 Socials: